LeanKit-Labs/metronic/README.md

 Provides a simple API for collecting timing information and counters that can be integrated into different metrics/telemetry libraries.

 ## Rationale
-We wanted the ability to leverage things like Graphite without introducing it as a defacto dependency in all our shared libraries.
-This seemed like a simple way to support Graphite while leaving the door open for other solutions when Graphite isn't in use.
+We wanted the ability to leverage things like Graphite without introducing it as a concrete dependency in all our shared libraries.
+This seemed like a simple way to support Graphite while leaving the door open for other solutions.

 ## Use